SAFETY PLANNING IN AN ABUSIVE RELATIONSHIP

 The Question

-and turn your palms outwards.
-Stand at a 45 degree angle, tuck your
+hands up, and turn your palms outwards.
+Stand at a 45 degree angle,

-chin in and talk at a distance.
-Move side to side when talking to
+tuck your chin in and talk at a distance.
+Move side to side when

-them.
+talking to them.
 Say to them firmly "NO, I don't WANT TROUBLE.
-I don't WANT

-TO FIGHT." don't turn your back on them and keep to the wall.
+I don't WANT TO FIGHT." don't turn your back on them and keep

+to the wall.
 Appear to give into them.
-Remember that by complying with their
+Remember that by complying

-rules you are giving them a sense of control.
-You are also playing
+with their rules you are giving them a sense of control.
+You are

 The Body Language

-outwards.
-This is a ploy as it tells the bully you are not willing
+palms facing outwards.
+This is a ploy as it tells the bully you

-to fight and gives them a sense of power.
-Tell them what they want
+are not willing to fight and gives them a sense of power.
+Tell them

-it is best to say very little.
-By saying very little you do not
+say sometimes it is best to say very little.
+By saying very little

-add to the problem (in his mind).
-Every case is different and you
+you do not add to the problem (in his mind).
+Every case is different

 The Provocation

-They are dangerous but you have options: you can run away, you can
+from them.
+They are dangerous but you have options: you can run

-activate your panic alarm, spray them with defence spray, or you
+away, you can activate your panic alarm, spray them with defence

 The Attack